Sajid Nadiadwala

-Sajid Nadiadwala (born 18 February 1966) is an Indian film producer, writer, and director who works in Hindi cinema.
-He is the owner of Nadiadwala Grandson Entertainment.
-Grandson of filmmaker A.K.
-Nadiadwala, Sajid has written and produced films including Housefull (2010), Baaghi (2016) to directing Kick (2014) that brought him various debutant director awards, and wrote the Marathi film Lai Bhaari that was produced by Riteish Deshmukh.
+Sajid Nadiadwala (born 18 February 1966) is an Indian film producer, film director and screenwriter who works in Hindi cinema.
+He is the owner of Nadiadwala Grandson Entertainment and the grandson of filmmaker A.K.
+Nadiadwala.
+Sajid has written and produced many notable films such Housefull (2010) and Baaghi (2016).
+He was the director of the Salman Khan-starrer, Kick that won him a debutant director award.
+He was also involved in the Marathi film Lai Bhaari that was produced by Riteish Deshmukh.

 Early life

-Sajid Nadiadwala's grandfather Abdul Karim Nadiadwala came to Bombay from a city called Nadiad, Gujarat in 1955.
-His grandfather produced hundreds of films in Bombay, including Taj Mahal.
-The family's base was in Malad, where his grandfather owned theatres, and where they had more than 5,000 acres and streets named after them.
-Hence, Sajid used to watch films since he was a child.
-Sajid's father also produced films.
-Sajid completed his CA and law and later joined J.P.
-Dutta as an assistant director on Ghulami at age 21.
+Sajid's grandfather Abdul Karim Nadiadwala came to Mumbai from Nadiad, Gujarat in 1955.
+His grandfather produced hundreds of films in Mumbai, including Taj Mahal.
+After completing his undergraduate degree, he worked under J.P.
+Dutta as an assistant director on the sets of Ghulami at the age of 21.

 Career

-Sajid started his career at a very young age, as a production assistant in his uncle's production house before establishing his own production company called "Nadiadwala Grandson Entertainment Pvt Ltd" at the age of 25.
+Sajid started his career as a production assistant in his uncle's production house before establishing his own production company called "Nadiadwala Grandson Entertainment Pvt Ltd" at the age of 25.

 In 1992, he produced his first film Zulm Ki Hukumat starring Dharmendra and Govinda.
-He brought together action stars Akshay Kumar and Suniel Shetty for the first time on big screen with his next, Waqt Hamara Hai (1993).
+He brought together Akshay Kumar and Suniel Shetty for the first time on the big screen with his next, Waqt Hamara Hai (1993).

-1996-2006
+1996–2006

 His next production was Salman Khan – Sunny Deol starrer Jeet in 1996 that went on to become a huge hit and popularised Sunny's hook step in the song "Yaara O Yaara".
 His next, starring Salman Khan in a double role, Judwaa, created a benchmark in the actor's life and was recognised as a cult film.
 Har Dil Jo Pyar Karega starring Salman Khan, Rani Mukherjee and Preity Zinta (2000) and Mujhse Shaadi Karogi (2004) starring Akshay Kumar, Priyanka Chopra and Salman Khan were the next films he produced under his banner.
 His 2006 film Jaan-E-Mann was commercially unsuccessful.

-2007-2014
+2007–2014

-Nadiadwala's 2007 release, Heyy Babyy, was a commercial success wherein he launched director Sajid Khan (director).
+Sajid released Heyy Babyy in 2007, wherein he launched director Sajid Khan (director).
 His 2009 production Kambakkht Ishq, for the very first time in Bollywood included the casting of Hollywood stars such as Sylvester Stallone, Denise Richards and Brandon Routh.
 The film starred Akshay Kumar and Kareena Kapoor in the lead.
-Nadiadwala described the moment when he signed Sylvester Stallone for the film as historic since he was so star-struck by Stallone, as he was wondering whether he should get an autograph first or get the contract signed.
+Sajid described the moment when he signed Sylvester Stallone for the film as historic since he was so star-struck by Stallone, as he was wondering whether he should get an autograph first or get the contract signed.